 Argentine-Australian baritone José Carbó is one of the most exciting operatic artists of his generation.
-Consistently praised for his smooth, rich, powerful voice, easy top notes and magnetic stage presence, José has performed in the leading houses of the world including Teatro alla Scala, Teatro Real Madrid, Los Angeles Opera, Teatro dell’Opera di Roma, Seattle Opera and Opera Australia.
+Consistently praised for his smooth, rich, powerful voice, thrilling top notes and magnetic stage presence, José has performed in the leading houses of the world including Teatro alla Scala, Teatro Real Madrid, Los Angeles Opera, Teatro dell’Opera di Roma, Seattle Opera and Opera Australia.

-Other recent appearances include Riolobo Florencia en el Amazonas for Los Angeles Opera, Germont La Traviata and Enrico Lucia di Lammermoor, both opposite Jessica Pratt, for Victorian Opera and Zurga Pearlfishers for Opera Australia.
+Other recent appearances include Riolobo Florencia en el Amazonas for Los Angeles Opera, Germont La traviata and Enrico Lucia di Lammermoor, both opposite Jessica Pratt, for Victorian Opera and Zurga Pearlfishers for Opera Australia.
 In 2015, José joined the roster of principal artists at the Metropolitan Opera.
 Other artists José has appeared alongside include Ferruccio Furlanetto, Lawrence Brownlee, Ildebrando D’Arcangelo, Latonia Moore, Nancy Fabiola Herrera, Dmitry Korchak and Pavol Breslik.